dassujan/STANDARD-FIVE/ENGLISH-I & ENGLISH-II.md

 **10. Why did the little swallow die?**
 - **Answer:** The little swallow died because he stayed in the cold winter to help the Happy Prince and became too weak.

+# ENG-I Paragraph

+### **1. Write a paragraph on the topic "Knowledge is Power"**.

+- **Answer:** Knowledge is one of the most valuable gifts a person can have.
+It gives us the ability to understand the world around us and solve problems in a better way.
+A knowledgeable person can make wise decisions and improve their life as well as the lives of others.
+Knowledge helps us succeed in school, work, and life.
+It gives us confidence and opens many doors of opportunity.
+For example, doctors use their knowledge to save lives, scientists use their knowledge to invent new things, and teachers use their knowledge to guide students.

+   Knowledge is like a light that removes the darkness of ignorance.
+It helps us understand what is right and wrong.
+With knowledge, we can overcome challenges and face difficulties with courage.
+It is also important to keep learning new things because knowledge grows when shared and used.
+However, knowledge must always be used for good purposes, not to harm others.

+   In conclusion, knowledge is truly powerful.
+It helps us become better individuals and contribute to society.
+A person who values knowledge is respected by everyone and can achieve great success in life.
+Therefore, we must always strive to learn and grow.

+- **Answer:** Knowledge is a treasure that gives people the strength to achieve success and make a difference in the world.
+It helps us understand things clearly and solve problems effectively.
+A person with knowledge can think wisely, make better decisions, and lead others.
+Knowledge brings confidence and opens doors to new opportunities in life.
+For example, scientists use their knowledge to invent useful things, engineers create advanced technologies, and doctors treat illnesses.

+   Knowledge is like a lamp that removes the darkness of ignorance and helps us see the right path.
+It empowers us to fight challenges and take control of our lives.
+With knowledge, we can contribute to the growth of society and help others.
+It is important to keep learning because the more knowledge we gain, the stronger we become.
+However, knowledge should always be used for good and never for harming others.

+   In today’s world, knowledge plays an important role in shaping our future.
+It is not just about learning from books but also gaining experience and understanding the world around us.
+In conclusion, knowledge is a true source of power.
+We should respect it and use it to make the world a better place.

+### **2. Write a paragraph on the topic "Importance of Team Work"**.

+- **Answer:** Teamwork is very important because it helps people achieve goals that they cannot accomplish alone.
+When people work together, they can share their ideas, divide tasks, and support each other.
+This makes the work easier and faster.
+For example, in a cricket match, every player has a role, such as batting, bowling, or fielding.
+If all players work together, the team has a better chance of winning.
+Teamwork also teaches us valuable lessons like cooperation, patience, and respect for others.
+It helps us learn how to listen to different opinions and solve problems together.
+When we work as a team, we feel motivated because everyone encourages and helps each other.
+Teamwork is not only useful in games but also in studies and everyday life.
+For instance, when students work in groups for a school project, they can use each other’s strengths to create something great.
+It also helps build friendships and trust.
+Without teamwork, achieving success can be much harder.
+So, we should always try to work together and help each other to make things better and reach our goals.
+Teamwork is a key to success in every field of life.

+- **Answer:** Teamwork is essential because it allows people to combine their skills, ideas, and efforts to achieve a common goal.
+It is the foundation of success in many areas, such as education, sports, and workplaces.
+When people work together as a team, they can divide tasks according to individual strengths, making the work more efficient and manageable.
+For example, in a school project, each member can focus on specific parts, like research, writing, or presentation, which leads to better results.
+Teamwork also fosters communication and understanding among members, helping them solve problems and overcome challenges more effectively.

+   In addition, teamwork teaches important values like cooperation, patience, and respect for others' opinions.
+It helps individuals build confidence as they feel supported and encouraged by their teammates.
+Successful teamwork requires listening, sharing responsibilities, and trusting one another, which strengthens relationships.
+In sports, for instance, players must rely on their teammates to win a match, as no single player can do everything alone.

+   Overall, teamwork creates a positive environment where everyone works towards the same goal.
+It not only ensures success but also builds lasting bonds and develops skills that are useful throughout life.
+Hence, teamwork is a key to growth and achievement.

+### **3. Write a paragraph on the topic "Country you would like to visit"**.

+- **Answer:** The country I would like to visit is Japan.
+It is a beautiful country known for its rich culture, advanced technology, and natural beauty.
+Japan is called the "Land of the Rising Sun" because it is one of the first countries to see the sunrise each day.
+I want to see the cherry blossoms in spring, which make the whole place look magical.
+I am also excited to visit Mount Fuji, Japan's famous snow-covered mountain.
+Japanese food like sushi and ramen is very popular, and I would love to try it there.
+The cities, like Tokyo and Kyoto, have a mix of modern buildings and traditional temples.
+People in Japan are known for being polite and hardworking, and I admire that.
+I want to experience riding a bullet train, which is very fast and famous all over the world.
+Japan also has fun places like Disneyland and Universal Studios, which I would love to explore.
+Visiting Japan will teach me new things about their history, traditions, and way of life.
+I hope to go there someday and create wonderful memories.

+- **Answer:** The country I would most like to visit is Switzerland.
+It is a beautiful country known for its breathtaking landscapes, snow-covered mountains, and peaceful lakes.
+The Swiss Alps are famous for skiing and winter sports, and I would love to experience them.
+Switzerland is also known for its cleanliness, safety, and well-organized cities like Zurich, Geneva, and Lucerne.
+I am fascinated by the culture and traditions of Switzerland, such as their music, art, and festivals.
+The country is also famous for its delicious chocolates and cheeses, which I would enjoy tasting.
+Switzerland has a rich history and beautiful castles, like Chillon Castle, which I would love to explore.
+Another reason I want to visit Switzerland is its efficient public transport system, especially the scenic train rides like the Glacier Express, which offers a stunning view of the mountains and valleys.

+   I admire how the people of Switzerland value nature and protect their environment.
+The peaceful surroundings and fresh air would make my visit unforgettable.
+Exploring the cultural diversity, as Switzerland has multiple languages like German, French, and Italian, would be interesting too.
+Visiting Switzerland would be a dream come true, as it offers both natural beauty and a rich cultural experience.